stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 Once we fancied that a large, opaque body darkened the library window when the moon was shining against it, and another time we thought we heard a whirring or flapping sound not far off.
-On each occasion investigation revealed nothing, and we began to ascribe the occurrences to imagination alone&mdash;that same curiously disturbed imagination which still prolonged in our ears the faint far baying we thought we had heard in the Holland churchyard.
+On each occasion investigation revealed nothing, and we began to ascribe the occurrences to imagination alone--that same curiously disturbed imagination which still prolonged in our ears the faint far baying we thought we had heard in the Holland churchyard.
 The jade amulet now reposed in a niche in our museum, and sometimes we burned strangely scented candles before it.
-We read much in Alhazred&rsquo;s   Necronomicon   about its properties, and about the relation of ghouls&rsquo; souls to the objects it symbolised; and were disturbed by what we read.
+We read much in Alhazred's   Necronomicon   about its properties, and about the relation of ghouls' souls to the objects it symbolised; and were disturbed by what we read.
 Then terror came.

   On the night of September 24, 19&ndash;&ndash;, I heard a knock at my chamber door.
-Fancying it St. John&rsquo;s, I bade the knocker enter, but was answered only by a shrill laugh.
+Fancying it St. John's, I bade the knocker enter, but was answered only by a shrill laugh.
 There was no one in the corridor.
 When I aroused St. John from his sleep, he professed entire ignorance of the event, and became as worried as I. It was that night that the faint, distant baying over the moor became to us a certain and dreaded reality.
 Four days later, whilst